Yahtzee Croshaw: Zero Punctuation

-Zero Punctuation was a video-review series Croshaw released every Wednesday on The Escapist between 2007 and 2023.
+Zero Punctuation is a video-review series Croshaw released every Wednesday on The Escapist between 2007 and 2023.
 The series began with his review of the demo of The Darkness, which quickly grew in popularity.
 After one more review covering Fable: The Lost Chapters, Croshaw was hired to continue the series on The Escapist.
 Reviews were typically posted initially on The Escapists site, then uploaded to The Escapists YouTube channel a week later.
 The addition of the series to The Escapist led to a large growth in site traffic, and the series became the most popular feature on The Escapist, with each episode consistently receiving hundreds of thousands of views, and the most popular episodes surpassing a million views.

 Throughout the series's lifetime, Croshaw became known for his rapid-fire delivery (from which the series's title is derived), along with his harsh critique of both the games he reviewed and the broader video game industry, as well as the crude humour and illustrations contained in his reviews.
 Additionally, Croshaw coined the term "PC Master Race" in one review, which then became common parlance among PC gamers.
 Reviews are roughly five minutes in length, and contained no numerical rating or score, as Croshaw called them "fucking nonsense when you're criticizing from a subjective artistic standpoint."